 This is one of the races where Cheltenham runners have quite a lot of crossover with other Festival contests.
 While there are 33 initial entries for the Ryanair Chase this year, plenty defect to the Champion Chase (10 double entered) or Gold Cup (14 have this option).

 Bear that in mind when looking at Cheltenham odds for this race.
 The potential field includes an almost even split between UK and Irish hopefuls.
-It’s inevitable that final declarations will feature fewer Cheltenham Festival runners because entrants have other targets:
+It’s inevitable that final declarations will feature fewer Cheltenham Festival runners because entrants have other targets.

 With 29 early closing entries announced in mid-January, the Stayers’ Hurdle no longer looks like the poor relation among the championship races.
 There will be some runners at Cheltenham today targeting this race as an afterthought following failed chasing campaigns, though.